History of Iowa Hawkeyes football: Early history (1889–1978)

-2000s & 2010s – Kirk Ferentz era
+Kirk Ferentz era (1999–present)

 Those former Fry assistants were courted heavily after Hayden Fry announced his retirement in 1998.
 Bob Bowlsby, who had succeeded Bump Elliott as athletic director in 1990, entertained several candidates for the position, but one candidate was clearly the fan favorite.
 Bob Stoops, who had played defensive back on the 1982 Rose Bowl team and later coached under Fry, was the defensive coordinator under Steve Spurrier at Florida.
 Most Hawkeye fans saw him as a natural successor to Fry.
 Shortly after an interview with Iowa, Stoops decided to take the coaching job at Oklahoma.
 Most Iowa fans were furious at Bowlsby for not doing enough, in their minds, to convince Stoops to take the Iowa job.
 Many fans were not appeased when Bowlsby announced that Kirk Ferentz would be the next Iowa coach.
 Some fans were consoled by the fact that the new coach had Iowa ties.
 Ferentz was Fry's offensive line coach from 1981 to 1989, the best years of Hayden's tenure at Iowa.
 Ferentz left Iowa to become the head coach at Maine and was later hired to work as an assistant for the Cleveland Browns and head coach Bill Belichick.
 Ferentz made the move with the Browns to Baltimore and was an assistant coach for the Baltimore Ravens when Bowlsby called him to Iowa City.
 The fact that Ferentz had Coach Fry's seal of approval quieted many Hawk fans, though several still loudly bemoaned not hiring Stoops.
 Since Fry was not able to leave Ferentz with much talent on the field, Iowa's 1–10 overall record and 0–8 record in the Big Ten in 1999 was not entirely unexpected.
 Iowa appeared to hit rock bottom in 2000 when Iowa entered the Big Ten 0–4, and given Iowa's conference record in 1999, a 0–12 season was not an impossibility.
 Instead, Iowa charted a 3–5 record in the Big Ten, narrowly missing a chance at a .500 league record.
 The Hawkeyes went 6–5 in 2001, defeating Minnesota 42–24 to clinch a bowl bid and take back Floyd of Rosedale.
 Iowa capped the year by upsetting Texas Tech in the Alamo Bowl.